dtudk/pythonsupport-page/docs/dropincafe/index.rst

 This is a non-exhaustive list of terminologies used when interacting with a computer.
-Some are language specific which means they may have different names on your computer if you have a different language setting (e.g. :guilabel:`File Explorer` on Windows is named :guilabel:`Stifinder` in the Danish version).
+Some are language specific which means they may have different names on your computer if you have a different language setting
+(e.g. Windows :guilabel:`File Explorer` is named :guilabel:`Stifinder` in the Danish version).

 .. list-table:: Terminology